lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Matching Operator (MO) is the operator used to match the Field Value and the Target Value.
 The Matching Operator may require some parameters.
 MO is only used during the compression phase.
 The set of MOs defined in this document can be found in {{chap-MO}}.

 * Compression Decompression Action (CDA) describes the compression and decompression processes to be performed after the MO is applied.
-Some CDAs MAY require parameter values for their operation.
+Some CDAs might use parameter values for their operation.
 CDAs are used in both the compression and the decompression functions.
 The set of CDAs defined in this document can be found in {{chap-CDA}}.

 ## Rule ID for SCHC C/D {#IDComp}

 Rule IDs are sent by the compression function in one side and are received for the decompression function in the other side.
-In SCHC C/D, the Rule IDs are specific to a Dev.
-Hence, multiple Dev instances MAY use the same Rule ID to define different header compression contexts.
-To identify the correct Rule ID, the SCHC C/D needs to associate the Rule ID with the Dev identifier to find the appropriate Rule to be applied.
+In SCHC C/D, the Rule IDs are specific to the Context related to one Dev.
+Hence, multiple Dev instances, which refer to different header compression Contexts, MAY reuse the same Rule ID for different Rules.
+On the network side, in order to identify the correct Rule to be applied, the SCHC Decompressor needs to associate the Rule ID with the Dev identifier.
+Similarly, the SCHC Compressor on the network side first identifies the destination Dev before looking for the appropriate compression Rule (and associated Rule ID) in the Context of that Dev.

 ## Packet processing

 The compression/decompression process follows several steps:

 * Compression Rule selection: The goal is to identify which Rule(s) will be used to compress the packet's headers.
-When performing decompression, on the network side the SCHC C/D needs to find the correct Rule based on the L2 address; in this way, it can use the DevIID and the Rule ID.
+When decompressing, on the network side the SCHC C/D needs to find the correct Rule based on the L2 address; in this way, it can use the DevIID and the Rule ID.
 On the Dev side, only the Rule ID is needed to identify the correct Rule since the Dev typically only holds Rules that apply to itself.
 The Rule will be selected by matching the Fields Descriptions to the packet header as described below.
 When the selection of a Rule is done, this Rule is used to compress the header.
 The detailed steps for compression Rule selection are the following:

   * The first step is to choose the Field Descriptions by their direction, using the Direction Indicator (DI).
 A Field Description that does not correspond to the appropriate DI will be ignored.
 If all the fields of the packet do not have a Field Description with the correct DI, the Rule is discarded and SCHC C/D proceeds to consider the next Rule.